PEXANE2/azure-docs.tr-tr/articles/traffic-manager/quickstart-create-traffic-manager-profile-cli.md

 ms.workload: infrastructure-services
 ms.date: 07/29/2019
 ms.author: allensu
-ms.openlocfilehash: 8b8880e10f9b920a2ec077d4cc4c2239e6ea7438
+ms.openlocfilehash: b724a3e469c5dd8f7b4c4f30adef00c58c5c47c5
-ms.sourcegitcommit: 49cf9786d3134517727ff1e656c4d8531bbbd332
+ms.sourcegitcommit: 8cf199fbb3d7f36478a54700740eb2e9edb823e8
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 11/13/2019
+ms.lasthandoff: 11/25/2019
-ms.locfileid: "74034213"
+ms.locfileid: "74483908"
 ---
-# <a name="quickstart-create-a-traffic-manager-profile-for-a-highly-available-web-application-using-azure-cli"></a>Hızlı başlangıç: Azure CLı kullanarak yüksek oranda kullanılabilir bir Web uygulaması için Traffic Manager profili oluşturma
+# <a name="quickstart-create-a-traffic-manager-profile-for-a-highly-available-web-application-using-azure-cli"></a>Quickstart: Create a Traffic Manager profile for a highly available web application using Azure CLI

-Bu hızlı başlangıçta, Web uygulamanız için yüksek kullanılabilirlik sunan bir Traffic Manager profilinin nasıl oluşturulacağı açıklanmaktadır.
+This quickstart describes how to create a Traffic Manager profile that delivers high availability for your web application.

-Bu hızlı başlangıçta, bir Web uygulamasının iki örneğini oluşturacaksınız.
-Bunların her biri farklı bir Azure bölgesinde çalışmaktadır.
-[Uç nokta önceliğine](traffic-manager-routing-methods.md#priority)göre bir Traffic Manager profili oluşturacaksınız.
-Profil, Kullanıcı trafiğini Web uygulamasını çalıştıran birincil siteye yönlendirir.
-Traffic Manager Web uygulamasını sürekli izler.
-Birincil site kullanılamıyorsa, yedekleme sitesine otomatik yük devretme sağlar.
+In this quickstart, you'll create two instances of a web application.
+Each of them is running in a different Azure region.
+You'll create a Traffic Manager profile based on [endpoint priority](traffic-manager-routing-methods.md#priority-traffic-routing-method).
+The profile directs user traffic to the primary site running the web application.
+Traffic Manager continuously monitors the web application.
+If the primary site is unavailable, it provides automatic failover to the backup site.

 Azure aboneliğiniz yoksa şimdi [ücretsiz bir hesap](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) oluşturun.